Seven Ideas for Electric Car Ownership Without Home Charging

 - For charging stations further away, think about locations where you’ll want to spend several hours at a stretch (entertainment, dining, laundromat, Wifi café, etc.)

 The next best thing to home charging is workplace charging.
 If your employer has abundant Level 1 or Level 2 charging access, a full day of work might be all you need to keep a decent level of charge on your EV.
-Maybe your employer believes in sustainability, or wants to attract smart educated green-leaning workers—or market that the business is eco-friendly.
-Use the prevailing economic and environmental arguments to encourage the powers-that-be to install charging equipment and/or outlets.
-Of course, if EV trends continue, there will be competition for those charging spots, so you will need redundant access points, and back-up plans, to make sure you can charge as needed.
+Maybe your employer believes in sustainability or wants to attract smart, educated green-leaning workers—or market the business is eco-friendly.
+Use the prevailing economic and environmental arguments to encourage the powers-that-be to install charging equipment or outlets.
+Of course, if EV trends continue, there will be competition for those charging spots, so you will need redundant access points, and backup plans, to make sure you can charge as needed.

 For most drivers, especially those with home charging stations, the range anxiety of the first week or two of EV ownership fades away.
-Electric owners quickly realize that 80 or so miles—and certainly the range from big-battery EVs—are more than enough for regular commutes.
+Electric owners quickly realize that 100 or so miles—and certainly the range from big-battery EVs—are more than enough for regular commutes.
 However, it’s a different proposition for EV owners lacking secure home-based access to charging.
-Sorry to say, but you’ll have to deal with the anxiety, and perhaps eventually come to enjoy the thrill of being an electric car pioneers.
+You will need to be flexible, creative and combine multiple strategies into a working plan.